1 Document summary

 - Length of training: 1 week.

-- Where are the records of attendance held: ESR plus personal file.
+- Where are the records of attendance held: electronic staff record (ESR) plus personal file.

-- Where are the records of attendance held: ESR plus personal file.
+- Where are the records of attendance held: electronic staff record (ESR) plus personal file.

 - Length of training: 4 hours.